Genion/clash-tap/README.md

 clash from https://github.com/Dreamacro/clash/releases

-tun2socks from https://github.com/Jigsaw-Code/outline-client/blob/master/third_party/badvpn/win32 (support IPv6)
+tun2socks built from https://github.com/ambrop72/badvpn (support IPv6)

 You can use clash-tap with http://yacd.haishan.me/ from https://github.com/haishanh/yacd